MicrosoftDocs/visualstudio-docs/gamedev/unreal/get-started/vs-tools-unreal-install.md

 This article covers installing two tools for connecting Visual Studio and Unreal Engine:

 - **Visual Studio Tools for Unreal Engine** are installed with the Visual Studio installer.
 They enable you to add UE classes, view UE logging, and more, all from within Visual Studio.
-- **Unreal Engine Visual Studio Integration Tool plugin** is installed in Unreal Engine and works with Visual Studio to display information about Blueprints assets in C++ code.
+- **Unreal Engine Visual Studio Integration Tool plugin** is installed in Unreal Engine and works with Visual Studio to display information about Blueprint assets in C++ code.

 To install the Visual Studio Tools for Unreal Engine, follow these steps: